-Tecentriq is PHARMAC funded for patients with locally advanced or metastatic NSCLC that have previously received chemotherapy.
+Tecentriq (intravenous formulation) is PHARMAC funded for patients with locally advanced or metastatic NSCLC that have previously received chemotherapy.
 A prescription charge and normal oncologist fees may apply.

-Tecentriq is not PHARMAC funded for urothelial cancer, breast cancer, hepatocellular carcinoma and other lung cancer indications.
-You will need to pay the full cost of this medicine.
+Tecentriq (intravenous formulation) is not PHARMAC funded for urothelial cancer, breast cancer, hepatocellular carcinoma and other lung cancer indications.
+Tecentriq SC is not PHARMAC funded for any indication.
+You will need to pay the full cost of the medicine.
 A prescription charge and normal oncologist fees may apply.